30 Worst First Foods for Baby: Which Foods Are Unsafe and Should Be Avoided

 14. Pretzels

-Since pretzels are high in salt, they are not the best option to feed your baby.
-Pretzels are also an extremely hard food, making it difficult for your little one to chew and swallow — leading to choking.
+Since pretzels are high in salt, they aren’t the best option to feed your baby.11 Pretzels are also an extremely hard food, making it difficult for your little one to chew and swallow — leading to choking.17

 15. Fresh Tuna

-Fish is often said to be beneficial for babies, but the high levels of mercury found in some types of fish can be extremely harmful.⁶ Fresh tuna contains high levels of mercury and should never be given to your baby.
+Fish is often said to be beneficial for babies.
+However, the high levels of mercury found in some types of fish can be extremely harmful.
+Fresh tuna contains high levels of mercury, so you should never give it to your baby.6

 16. Orange Juice

-It might be surprising to see orange juice on this list, but it is here for a good reason.
-Orange juice is high in sugar and does not provide your baby with the necessary nutrients that he needs — like fiber, vitamin D, or zinc.⁶ Due to its high sugar content, tooth decay and stomach issues are also possible.
+It might be surprising to see orange juice on this list, but it’s here for a good reason!
+Orange juice is high in sugar, and fruit juices (including orange juice) don’t provide your baby with necessary nutrients — like fiber, vitamin D, or zinc.6,25 Due to the high sugar content of orange juice, tooth decay and stomach issues are also possible.6

 17. Too Much Water

 Too much of a good thing can often be harmful.
-Giving your baby water too often may satisfy their appetite and negatively affect their breastmilk intake.⁶ When deciding between water and breastmilk/formula, always go with breastmilk/formula — they have all the nutrients your baby needs!
+Giving your baby water too often may satisfy their appetite and negatively affect their breast milk intake.6 When deciding between water and breastmilk/formula, always go with breastmilk/formula — they have all the nutrients your baby needs!26

-Unpasteurized food can contain bacteria and parasites that can be very harmful to your little one.⁷ An example of unpasteurized food would be raw dairy products or unpasteurized juice.
-Most of our foods are pasteurized, but be careful if you shop at farmer’s markets or purchase homemade items from a farm or stand, as those products may not be fully pasteurized.
+Unpasteurized food may contain bacteria and parasites that can be very harmful to your little one.7 Examples of unpasteurized food are raw dairy products or unpasteurized juice.7,27 Most of our foods are pasteurized, but be careful if you shop at farmer’s markets or purchase homemade items from a farm or stand, as those products may not be fully pasteurized.28

 19. Watermelon

-Watermelon is packed with nutrients, but it may not be the best food to give your baby who is starting solids.
-It can be too hard for your little one to chew and swallow — making it a choking hazard.
+Watermelon is packed with nutrients, but it may not be the best food for your baby who’s starting solids.29 It can be too hard for your little one to chew and swallow — making it a choking hazard.23,30

 20. Processed/Refined Grains

-Grains that are processed or refined provide little nutrients and are not beneficial to your baby.
-An example of a refined grain would be white bread or white rice.
+Processed or refined grains provide little nutrients and aren’t beneficial to your baby.31 An example of a refined grain would be white bread or white rice.32

 21. Popcorn

-Popcorn can be dangerous since it is another choking hazard.
-It shouldn’t be introduced to your child until they are four years old.
-Popcorn also contains high amounts of salt and is not best for babies.
+Popcorn can be dangerous since it’s another choking hazard.16,17 You shouldn’t introduce popcorn to your child until they’re 4 years old.33 Popcorn also contains high amounts of salt and isn’t best for babies.33,34

 22. Citrus Fruits

-Citrus fruits can be very acidic, which can be very hard on your baby’s little stomach.
-These fruits can also cause a skin reaction in some sensitive infants around the mouth.
+Citrus fruits can be very acidic, which can be very hard on your baby’s little stomach.35 These fruits can also cause a skin reaction in some sensitive infants around the mouth.36,37

 23. Gummies

-Despite their high sugar content, gummies are also not ideal due to their sticky texture.
-Gummies can stick to your baby’s teeth and cause damage to their enamel.
+In addition to their high sugar content, gummies aren’t ideal for babies due to their sticky texture.
+Gummies can stick to your baby’s teeth and cause damage to their enamel.38

 24. Cereal

 Breakfast cereals are best to avoid giving to your little one.
-Most have a high sugar and salt content, which is difficult for your baby to digest.
+Most have a high sugar and salt content, which is difficult for your baby to digest.39,40

 25. Ice Cream

-To maintain a long shelf life, frozen foods are loaded with salt.
-High amounts of salt are rough on your little one’s stomach because they cannot process sodium effectively.
+To maintain a long shelf life, frozen foods are loaded with salt.45 High amounts of salt are rough on your little one’s stomach because they cannot process sodium effectively.1

 27. Chips

-Not only are chips high in salt, but they can also be easily choked on.
-Chips can break into uneven, sharp pieces.
+Not only are chips high in salt but they could also be easily choked on.17,43 Chips can break into uneven, sharp pieces.
 These pieces can be difficult for your baby to chew and may even become stuck in their small throat.

 28. Fast Food

 Being a new mom can become busy, and sometimes fast food can sound very appealing.
-Even if you decide to get fast food for yourself, do not feed this to your little one.
-Fast food is packed with sodium, sugar, and saturated fat, none suitable for your infant.
+But even if you decide to get fast food for yourself, don’t feed this to your little one!
+Fast food is packed with sodium, sugar, and saturated fat, none of which are suitable for your infant.44

 29. Soft Cheese

-Soft cheeses like feta cheese are not safe for your little one to eat.
-They are mold-ripened and can contain listeria — a bacteria that can cause your baby to become ill.⁸
+Soft cheeses like feta cheese aren’t safe for your little one to eat.
+They’re mold-ripened and can contain listeria — a bacteria that can cause your baby to become ill.8,47

 30. Lollipops

 The high sugar content of lollipops easily places them into the foods to avoid category.
-They are high in sugar and can cause teeth damage but are also very sticky.
-Sticky foods are best to avoid because they can be easily choked on.
+They’re high in sugar and can cause teeth damage but are also very sticky.46 Sticky foods are best to avoid because children can easily choke on them.16,17

-The specific foods that are unsafe and should be avoided go beyond the foods listed here.
-Generally, it is best practice to avoid giving your baby food high in sugar, salt, and saturated fat.
-Avoiding large, sticky, uncooked, or hard foods will help prevent choking.
-When introducing your baby to new foods, always keep their health and safety in mind.
+The specific foods that are unsafe and should be avoided go beyond the ones listed here.
+Generally, it’s best practice to avoid giving your baby food high in sugar, salt, and saturated fat.18 Avoiding large, sticky, uncooked, or hard foods will help prevent choking.16,17 When introducing your baby to new foods, always keep their health and safety in mind.

 Share